...

 Lightweight luggage for ferry life

-On islands where cars are rare or unnecessary—think Hydra, Formentera, or many Cycladic gems—mobility is everything.
-Rolling a 20kg suitcase across cobblestone alleys or up steep staircases quickly becomes a regret.
-A solid 40-liter backpack or rolling carry-on is enough for months if you commit to minimalist packing.
-Most ferries also prefer compact luggage in crowded high season.
-Browse our zero-waste nomad packing guide and eco-friendly travel kit.
+Rolling a 20 kg suitcase across cobblestone alleys or up steep staircases quickly becomes a regret.
+A solid 35–40 L backpack or small rolling carry-on is enough for months if you commit to minimalist packing and repeat outfits on camera.
+Most ferries also prefer compact luggage in crowded high season, and you’ll be grateful when you are navigating narrow gangways with hundreds of other passengers.

 E-bikes, folding scooters, and walking gear

-When rental cars aren’t an option, an e-bike or folding scooter turns you into a local explorer.
-Many nomads now carry ultra-light folding scooters (under 15kg) to bridge gaps from port to coworking spot.
-Good walking shoes are essential—on hilly islands like Madeira or Naxos, your feet become your main mode of transport.
-If you must rent a car for a day trip, compare on GetRentACar.
+When rental cars aren’t part of the plan, an e-bike or folding scooter can turn you into a true local explorer.
+Many nomads now carry ultra-light folding scooters (under 15 kg) to bridge gaps from port to coworking spaces, supermarkets, and viewpoints.
+On hillier islands like Madeira, Tenerife, or Naxos, good walking shoes, breathable layers, and a small daypack matter more than fancy dress outfits.

 Tech essentials for connectivity & power

-Ferry cabins may lack power outlets, so carry a high-capacity power bank.
-A small travel router or mobile hotspot with an eSIM keeps your work stable even when island Wi-Fi drops.
-Noise-canceling headphones are worth their weight in gold when a ferry transforms into a floating nightclub.
+Ferry cabins and island guesthouses don’t always have enough outlets, so a high-capacity power bank is essential.
+A small travel router or mobile hotspot paired with an eSIM keeps your work stable even when local Wi-Fi drops.
+Noise-canceling headphones are worth their weight in gold when a ferry transforms into a floating nightclub, or when your apartment sits above a popular bar.

 Europe’s night trains meeting Mediterranean ferries